American Ninja Warriors raise money for No Limitations

-WACO (Fox 44)— About 10 contestants from American Ninja Warrior came to Waco today to help raise money for No Limitations.
+WACO, Texas (Fox 44) — About 10 contestants from American Ninja Warrior came to Waco today to help raise money for No Limitations.

 Overcoming Obstacles teamed up with American Ninja Warriors and No Limitations to bring an obstacle course to Waco.